PX4/PX4-user_guide/en/flight_controller/mindracer.md

 ![](../../assets/hardware/hardware-mindracer-conn.png)

-MindRacer has a built-in UART-to-USB convertor.
+MindRacer has a built-in UART-to-USB converter.
 To connect a companion computer, stack MindRacer on an interface board, and connect the companion computer to the USB port on the interface board.

 And the max BAUD rate is the same with px4 family, which is up to 921600.